| |

 Parliament's Culture, Media and Sport Select Committee said it would investigate the establishment's concerns about the public being supposedly swayed by propaganda and untruths.
 The inquiry will examine the sources of fake news, how it is spread and

-companies have accepted they have a social responsibility to combat piracy online and the illegal sharing of content, they also need to help address the spreading of fake news on social media platforms, he said.
-Consumers should
+have accepted they have a social responsibility to combat piracy online and the illegal sharing of content, they also need to help address the spreading of fake news on social media platforms, he said.
+Consumers should also be

-also be given new tools to help them assess the origin and likely veracity of news stories they read online.
-The committee will be investigating these issues as well as looking into the sources of fake news, what motivates people
+given new tools to help them assess the origin and likely veracity of news stories they read online.
+The committee will be investigating these issues as well as looking into the sources of fake news, what motivates people to

 The MPs want to investigate whether the way advertising is bought, sold and placed online has encouraged the growth of fake news.
 They also